 In my last post, I described ‘keepawakes,’ an issue we explore during the personal goals section of strategic planning sessions.
 Another important question to consider is that of ‘wrenches.’

 A wrench is something in one’s personal life that isn’t currently a problem but could eventually ‘throw a wrench’ into business plans.
 A really common wrench, for instance, is an aging parent.
-Often, a business owner isn’t spending time and energy on an older parent–but there is the potential for the parent to experience a crisis (a fall, sudden illness, inability to drive).
+Often, a business leader isn’t spending time and energy on an older parent–but there is the potential for the parent to experience a crisis (a fall, sudden illness, inability to drive).
 It is then important to have at least a general contingency plan in place (for instance, having a trusted peer who is willing to handle urgent matters while one attends to the personal crisis).

 Another example was that of an attorney whose wife was a C-suite employee.
 For a few months, his wife was up for consideration to become CEO of a company in another state.
 The attorney had to determine whether he was familiar enough with the other state’s tax laws and put a hold on any potential partnering plans until the wrench was sorted out (he and his family ultimately decided to stay in Georgia).